AlanWisniewski/insulinAPP/README.md

 # insulinapp

-This project in the Flutter framework involves the implementation of a mobile application that assists diabetics in managing diabetes.
-The project was created as a part of an engineering thesis at university.
-The application is still very early under development, and its documentation (which is essentially the engineering thesis) is available upon request.
+This project, developed using the Flutter framework, involves the implementation of a mobile application to assist diabetics in managing their condition.
+It was created as part of an engineering thesis at university.
+The application is still in the early stages of development, and its documentation (which is essentially the engineering thesis) is available upon request.
 ## Features

 Homepage consists of basic informations about insulin dosages, and provides two buttons to measure certain health parameters.